Welcome to the first in our two-part series on People Management for Small Business.

 No person should be criticized in the presence of his subordinates.
 Any criticism should be saved for a private discussion so that the individual responsible can later handle the problem or correct matters with his subordinates on his own.

-Join us in part two (2) as we discuss more tips on managing people.
+Go to part two as we discuss more tips on managing people.